david-deboer/odsutils/README.md

 # Operational Data Sharing (ODS)

-This reads, writes, updates and checks ODS lists.
+This reads, writes, updates and checks ODS records.

 Operational Data Sharing (ODS) is a protocol developed by NRAO in order to facilitate coexistance with the operation of satellite constellations, developed initially with conjuction with SpaceX with their Starlink satellite network.
 Ref.
 This {\em ODSutils} codebase provides some utilities in order to implement and use it.
 This codebase is meant to be stand-alone and so has a number of utilities for it and some other associated codebases.
-The code may be installed by typing
+The code may be installed by typing 'pip install https://github.com/david-deboer/odsutils'

 The ``standard'' itself is defined is the {\tt ods\_standard.py} module.
 The ODS standard is still under development and will evolve and different versions may be implemented there.

 An \underline{ODS file} is a json file with one top key {\tt ods\_data} containing a list of dictionaries with the parameters.
 An \underline{ODS instance} is a list of one of these parameter sets and is handled in in the {\tt ods\_instance.py} module.
+"Instances" are lists of ODS records, and sometimes it is helpful to have multiple in play.
 ODS instance(s) can be handled in the {\tt ods\_engine.py} module.
 The other file in the package are tool/utility modules.

 There are currently two scripts
 \begin{itemize}